fastrgv/Reliquarium/README.md

 * Made corrections to tomb4-solver code that had been causing aborts.
 * Must run from the EXE directory.

 ### See older revision history at end of file

 ## Reliquarium Game Description
 Reliquarium is a very unique set of 3-Dimensional slider puzzles with a Crystal Skull theme.
-These belong to a new category of puzzle that would be impossible to build or manipulate in physical form.
+A different, semi-abstract category of puzzle that would be difficult to build and manipulate in physical form.
-They can help improve 3D visualization and problem solving skills.
+These can help improve 3D visualization and problem solving skills.
-Suitable for children preparing for math or geometry, as well as adults.
+Suitable for math, geometry or engineering students, as well as adult puzzlers.
-Works on laptops or PCs running Windows, OSX, or Linux.

 -----------------------------------------------------------
 Featuring

 * no installation
 * no dependencies
+* runs on Windows, OSX, and Linux
 * simply unzip in your Downloads directory, and run;
 * or unzip onto a USB flash drive [w/same file format] and run.
 -----------------------------------------------------------